Making Online Communities 'Better': A Taxonomy of Community Values on Reddit: Introduction

-\new{ Our findings have important implications for future work (\sect\ref{sec:discussion}).
-We identify values that are understudied and their specific challenges, including measuring the quality of content in the specific context of different communities, and the difficulty of growing communities' membership while maintaining community engagement (\sect\ref{sec:understudied_values}).
-Some widely held community values are inherently in tension, such as maintaining the quality of content in a community while simultaneously including new members.
-We frame these tensions as conflict between different values, and relate them to previous work (\sect\ref{sec:conflicting_values}).
-We call for additional work on community governance that is participatory while protecting vulnerable community members (\sect\ref{sec:governance_discussion}) and ground our taxonomy in social psychology literature (\sect\ref{sec:existing_comparison}). }
+Our work enables new research to improve online communities (\sect\ref{sec:discussion}).
+In addition to working on what they consider valuable, researchers seeking to improve online communities should work on values we found to be frequently \new{held} yet understudied.
+Open research challenges with regard to understudied values include measuring the quality of content in the specific context of different communities, and the difficulty of growing communities' membership while maintaining meaningful community interaction (\sect\ref{sec:understudied_values}).
+Now that we have delineated a taxonomy of values, we can also begin to examine how values relate to each other.
+We argue that some widely held community values are inherently in tension, such as maintaining the quality of content in a community while simultaneously including new members, and call for research into community design with these tensions in mind (\sect\ref{sec:conflicting_values}).
+Finally, we call for additional work on reconciling differences in values within communities, including community governance that protects the values of vulnerable community members (\sect\ref{sec:governance_discussion}).